Buffalo Deviled Eggs – spicy buffalo deviled eggs topped with blue cheese. Perfect for a party!

 I also have a ton of other appetizer recipes if you’re looking for the perfect party snack!

-- Spoon the mixture into the egg whites
+- Fill egg whites.
+Spoon the mixture into the egg whites.

-- Top with blue cheese and chopped celery leaves
+- Garnish and serve.
+Sprinkle with blue cheese and celery leaves before serving.

 How Long Are Deviled Eggs Good?